The Casualties: Later years (1998–2017)

 After the world tour, Dave would be replaced by Rick Lopez from the band Manix.
 The line-up was now solidified for the band.
 The end of the millennium, 1999, saw the band produce a compilation album, Early Years 1990–1995, which included tracks which appeared on earlier EPs, as well as never before released songs, such as the four songs they had recorded on the never released EP Drinking Is Our Way of Life back in 1994.

 The 2000s have seen the band to continue to tour and produce albums (an album list can be seen below).
 They have toured with several other bands, such as The Exploited, GBH, Cockney Rejects, Slaughter & the Dogs, and the English Dogs.
 In December 2009, The Casualties toured alongside Hatebreed, The Acacia Strain, Crowbar, and Thy Will Be Done as part of the Stillborn Fest.
 In the summer of 2012, The Casualties co-headlined the Tonight We Unite tour along with Nekromantix, where they played For the Punx in its entirety, the first time they had played the album through since its release in 1997.
 Later that year, The Casualties released their new album titled Resistance through Season of Mist.
 In 2013, The Casualties played at the largest punk rock festival in the world, the Rebellion Festival in Blackpool, England, where they shared the stage with The Exploited, Special Duties, Chron Gen and Anti-Establishment, and others.

-Chaos Sound, departure of Herrera, and new member (2016–present)
+Chaos Sound, departure of Herrera, and new member (2016–2022)

 On January 22, 2016, the band released their tenth studio album titled Chaos Sound.
 The album was recorded in Orange County, California at Buzzbomb Studio, produced by Paul Miner and released by Season of Mist.
 It is the last album to feature original vocalist Jorge Herrera.

-In the second quarter of 2017, Herrera retired from touring and recording with the band after being accused of multiple incidents of rape and sexual assault of a 16 year old minor.
 While no longer associating with The Casualties, there have been no incidents to indicate that there is any bad blood between Herrera and the remaining or current members of The Casualties.
 Frontman of The Krum Bums, David Rodriguez officially replaced Herrera, changing the band's line-up for the first time in 19 years.
-Guitarist Jake Kolatis and drummer Meggers are the two remaining long term members of the band, along with the band's bassist since 1999, Rick Lopez.
+Guitarist Jake Kolatis and drummer Meggers are the two remaining long term members of the band.